Siege of Sadr City: March 2008 fighting

+On March 31, al-Maliki's curfew was lifted in most parts of Baghdad following another unilateral ceasefire called by Muqtada al-Sadr.
+However the curfew remained in effect in Sadr City into April and al-Sadr's ceasefire lasted until April 6.

-2008 U.S. assault
+April 2008 US–Iraqi assault

-On April 6, 2008, the Iraqi National Security Council released a statement calling on all political parties to disband their militias if they want to participate in the elections later in the year.
-The statement was seen to be directed at Muqtada al-Sadr, who derives most of his support from Sadr City.
+On April 6, 2008, the Iraqi National Security Council released a statement calling on all political parties to disband their militias if they wanted to participate in the elections later in the year.
+The statement was seen to be directed at Muqtada al-Sadr, who derived most of his support from Sadr City.

-On the same day, a joint U.S. and Iraqi military force (Iraqi elements drawn from the 11th Division) moved into the southern suburbs of Sadr City, provoking heavy street fighting as militiamen opened fire with RPGs and automatic weapons.
-Two Iraqi Army armored vehicles and two trucks were destroyed and one U.S. Stryker armored personnel carrier was damaged.
-U.S. Apache helicopters provided air support during the battle, launching Hellfire missiles at militiamen and their vehicles.
-The U.S. military reported nine militiamen were killed in one such air strike around 8 a.m. after militiamen attacked Iraqi troops with RPGs.
-The raid was a part of an attempt to stop mortar and rocket fire on the Green Zone by seizing neighborhoods in Sadr City used as launching points by the Mahdi Army, Rockets and mortar fire continued to fall on the Green Zone and U.S. military bases around the capital.
+On the same day, a joint US–Iraqi military force, including Iraqi elements drawn from the 11th Division, advanced into the southern suburbs of Sadr City, provoking heavy street fighting as militiamen opened fire with RPGs and automatic weapons.
+It was the first time US forces carried out a direct ground incursion into Sadr City.
+Two Iraqi Army armored vehicles and two trucks were destroyed and one US Stryker armored personnel carrier was damaged.
+US Apache helicopters provided air support during the battle, launching Hellfire missiles at militiamen and their vehicles.
+US forces reported nine militiamen were killed in one such air strike around 8 a.m. (local time) after militiamen attacked Iraqi troops with RPGs.
+The joint raid was a part of a coalition attempt to stop mortar and rocket fire on the Green Zone by seizing neighborhoods in Sadr City being used as launching points by the Mahdi Army.
+Rockets and mortar fire continued to fall on the Green Zone and US military bases around the capital during the assault.
 Three US soldiers and at least 20 Iraqis had been killed by the end of the day.
-31 U.S. soldiers were also wounded in the fighting.
+31 US soldiers were also wounded in the fighting.

-Unmanned Predator aircraft fired Hellfire missiles into Sadr City every day targeting the mortar and rocket teams.
-The fighting mostly stopped early on April 11, as U.S. and Iraqi forces managed to advance down the main road through Sadr City and set up a forward defence line inside the district.
-However, that night fighting continued when U.S. and Iraqi units were attacked with small-arms, machine guns and RPGs from high-rise buildings in Sadr City.
-Snipers and roadside bombs were also used against a Coalition convoy transporting concrete barriers for use in constructing an Iraqi Army checkpoint.
-The U.S. military claimed it killed at least 13 Madhi Army militiamen in three separate engagements following the attacks on its forces.
+Coalition Predator drones targeted militia mortar and rocket teams in Sadr City with Hellfire missiles daily.
+The fighting mostly stopped early on April 11, as US and Iraqi forces managed to advance down the main road through Sadr City and set up a forward defence line inside the district.
+However, that night, fighting continued when US and Iraqi units were attacked with small arms, machine guns and RPGs from high-rise buildings in the district.
+Snipers and roadside bombs were also used against a coalition convoy transporting concrete barriers for use in constructing an Iraqi Army checkpoint.
+The US military claimed it killed at least 13 Mahdi Army militiamen in three separate engagements following the attacks on its forces.